logo

 Super Fast Track

-This predication has proven correct.
-We have seen efficiency stagnation across many industries since the early 2000's which has led to some of the current issues with falling economic and living standards across the world including the UK.
-Technology has moved forward during this time, but most of the efficiency gains have been horded by a few high tech companies – mainly the FANGS.
+We have seen efficiency stagnate across many industries since the early 2000's which has led to some of the current issues with falling economic and living standards across the world including the UK.
+Technology has moved forward during this time, but most of the efficiency gains have been hoarded by a few high tech companies – mainly the FANGS.
 The creation in 2007 of the iphone has provided changes in personal communications and new industries such as the online social media companies – but efficiencies from these are not widely distributed across the wider industries.
 One could argue that such new social media has led to a decrease in business efficiency generally, as this new tech has impacted on people’s personal time, and not necessarily for the better.
 Also during this period, as the world has attempted to limit the use of fossil fuels, costs have risen in many industries.

 In 2023, for the first time since this predication, CST see’s a new technology that has the ability to create widespread change and a massive increase in efficiency for many industries.
 This of course has been led by AI - by OpenAI with their ChatGPT.
 Like many historic changes, this has seemed abrupt, rising up from many years research and development to hit the world stage running and creating a significant presence within just a few weeks and months.
 Google and others have been quick to follow, bringing their research based systems to market in extra quick, (probably too quick).